MicrosoftDocs/customer-insights/ci-docs/export-iterable.md

 ---
-title: "Export segments to Iterable"
+title: "Export segments to Iterable (preview)"
 description: "Learn how to configure the connection and export to Iterable." ms.date: 03/29/2022 ms.reviewer: mhart